Democrats Must Reject Howard Schultz and His Radical Centrist Ideology

 “It concerns me that so many voices within the Democratic Party are going so far to the left,” Schultz told CNBC Tuesday.
 “I say to myself, ‘How are we going to pay for these things,’ in terms of things like single payer [and] people espousing the fact that the government is going to give everyone a job.
 I don’t think that’s realistic.”

-In an interview with Time Magazine earlier this year, Schultz argued that any fair-minded Democrat – or Republican – would reach this same conclusion, if they only left “their ideology outside the room and recognized that we’re here to walk in the shoes of the American people.”
+In an interview with Time magazine earlier this year, Schultz argued that any fair-minded Democrat — or Republican — would reach this same conclusion, if they only left “their ideology outside the room and recognized that we’re here to walk in the shoes of the American people.”

 But there’s nothing “realistic” or “non-ideological” about Schultz’s worldview.
-In fact, his ideological commitments are more detached from empirical and political reality than are those of the leftwing Democrats he decries.
+In fact, his ideological commitments are more detached from empirical and political reality than are those of the left-wing Democrats he decries.

-There is no mathematical reason why the U.S. government cannot “afford” single-payer healthcare.
+There is no mathematical reason why the U.S. government cannot “afford” single-payer health care.
 America has a higher per-capita GDP than Denmark, Canada, France, the United Kingdom, and virtually all other European and Asian nations that boast universal health insurance systems.
-The U.S. also has lower tax rates than most developed nations – and spends more on its military than China, Russia, Saudi Arabia, India, France, United Kingdom, and Japan combined.
-There is no question that America has the means to ensure that all of its residents have high-quality, affordable health-care.
+The U.S. also has lower tax rates than most developed nations — and spends more on its military than China, Russia, Saudi Arabia, India, France, United Kingdom, and Japan combined.
+There is no question that America has the means to ensure that all of its residents have high-quality, affordable health care.
 The fact that the U.S. declines to do so is the product of political choices not technical necessities.

 America does have a genuine problem with rising health-care costs.
 But keeping those costs off of Uncle Sam’s books doesn’t make them disappear.
 In fact, it likely makes them more of a problem: Single-payer systems have had a much easier time of containing costs than America’s has.
-(There are worthwhile arguments for the political merits of pursuing a strong public option over a rapid transition to single-payer, but Schultz didn’t make one of those).
+(There are worthwhile arguments for the political merits of pursuing a strong public option over a rapid transition to single payer, but Schultz didn’t make one of those.)

 Further, the idea that the national debt is the greatest domestic threat to the United States is nearly as indefensible.
 The U.S. government is not like a household or a business (although, plenty of businesses recognize the benefits of debt-financed investment) because it can print its own currency.
 And unlike Venezuela, our currency is backed by a vast and dynamic economy, and the largest military in world history.
-This makes our debt an exceptionally safe investment, in a world growing evermore crowded with savers desperate for a secure place to store their wealth.
-For this and other reasons, wracking up $21 trillion of debt hasn’t prevented America from continuing to borrow money at near-zero interest rates.
+This makes our debt an exceptionally safe investment, in a world growing ever more crowded with savers desperate for a secure place to store their wealth.
+For this and other reasons, racking up $21 trillion of debt hasn’t prevented America from continuing to borrow money at near-zero interest rates.
 And there is little reason to expect those rates to spike rapidly at any point in the foreseeable future.
 Currently, America’s debt is equal to a little over 100 percent of its GDP.
-Japan, meanwhile, has debt equal to 250 percent of its GDP – and can still borrow money at virtually no cost.
+Japan, meanwhile, has debt equal to 250 percent of its GDP — and can still borrow money at virtually no cost.

 The other downside to running high deficits is that they have the potential to fuel inflation — but after a decade of deficit-spending and accommodative monetary policy, America’s inflation rate remains below the Federal Reserve’s target.
 For now, our economy could use more inflation — not less — and there is no basis for believing that inflation will just start accelerating rapidly once we’ve gone too far.